How to Use Fibonacci Retracement?

 • 78%

-By taking into account Fibonacci levels, it’s possible to discern the market’s state.
+By considering Fibonacci levels, it’s possible to discern the market’s state.
 This is done by applying the important Fibonacci ratios from a market’s periodic trough to peak (or peak to trough).
 The shorter distance that price pulls back, the stronger the trend; the deeper the pullback, the weaker the trend.

 Also, forex traders use Fibonacci retracements as potential support and resistance areas that they believe are applicable to a trending market.
-Once one of these areas is identified on a price chart, the trader may act accordingly:
+Upon spotting these zones on a price chart, traders can make strategic moves:

 • Go long (buy) on a retracement at a Fibonacci support level when the market is in an UPTREND.